Positron emission tomography: Infectious diseases

 Imaging infections with molecular imaging technologies can improve diagnosis and treatment follow-up.
-Clinically, PET has been widely used to image bacterial infections using fluorodeoxyglucose (FDG) to identify the infection-associated inflammatory response.
-Three different PET contrast agents have been developed to image bacterial infections in vivo are [18F] maltose, [18F]maltohexaose, and [18F]2-fluorodeoxysorbitol (FDS).
+Clinically, PET has been widely used to image bacterial infections using FDG to identify the infection-associated inflammatory response.
+Three different PET contrast agents have been developed to image bacterial infections in vivo are [18F]maltose, [18F]maltohexaose, and [18F]2-fluorodeoxysorbitol (FDS).
 FDS has the added benefit of being able to target only Enterobacteriaceae.